Skip to contents

 When to use which

-n_threads, or leave it at the package default. - R-side parallelism (PSOCK) is for when (a) you cannot enable OpenMP, such as on a managed Mac, (b) you want to spread work across multiple machines in a cluster, or (c) you want process isolation so one failing tile cannot bring down the whole run.
+• R-side parallelism (PSOCK) is for when (a) you want the read and the assembly parallelised too, not just the per-pixel compute, (b) you want to spread work across multiple machines in a cluster, or (c) you want process isolation so one failing tile cannot bring down the whole run.
 Each worker writes its own tile, and you merge afterwards.

 Correctness